 Money, package details:

-- The land-only price for this package is*500 euro (payable in Munich) + US$200 (advance payment) per person (double occupancy), which includes your accommodations (in a centrally located, non-smoking hotel with free Wi-Fi), one dinner, a handful of liter-sized beers, all (public) transportation when traveling with the group, a reservation at one of the Fest’s best beer tents, and Brett Harriman as your personal guide.
-You will be hard-pressed to find a better deal, anywhere!
+- The land-only price for this package is 725 — 525 euro (payable in Munich) + US$200 (advance payment) per person (double occupancy) — which includes your accommodations (in a highly rated, contemporary, centrally located, non-smoking hotel with free Wi-Fi), one dinner + liter-sized beer, all (public) transportation when traveling with the group, a reservation at one of the Fest’s best beer tents, and Brett Harriman as your personal guide.
+You will be hard-pressed to find a better Oktoberfest deal, anywhere!

-- *The price for this package equates to approximately US$180 per person per day (4 x 180), which is hard to beat when considering the exclusive hand-held nature of the package and especially that room rates in Munich during Oktoberfest virtually double in a city that are already pricey.
+- The price for this 4-day (3-night) package is approximately US$195 per person per day (525 euro x $US1.10 = $577 + $200 advance = $777 / 4 = $195), which is hard to beat when considering the exclusive hand-held nature of the package and especially that room rates in Munich during Oktoberfest virtually double in a city that are already pricey.

 - The price does not cover breakfast, lunch, two dinners, and of course personal expenses, such as whatever you do on your free time.